Community Support Connections for JULY 2019

 Cheer on the baker/gardeners at GREEN GARDEN BAKERY who have launched a campaign for a permanent shop on the northside!
 And more connections forming for our partnership with the crew at SPARK-Y to help support sustainable food systems by educating high school students.

-*City Advocacy work – Raise the minimum wage movement is moving along!
-We are living it out here at Butter through a model that doesn't use tip compensation to provide fair, living wages for our staff.
-Dan is a part of a group of businesses working pushing for One Fair Wage nationally as a part of this year’s RAISE conference.
-A Restaurant Owners Discussion Group has formed as well to provide support and resources to owners seeking to make all of this work for the bottom line as well.
-Dan is also a member of the Work Advisory Committee for the City of Minneapolis where the current efforts are focusing on a Wage Theft ordinance.
+*City Advocacy work – Raise the minimum wage movement is moving along at the state and national level now.
+We are living it out here at Butter through a model that doesn't use tip compensation to provide fair, equitable, living wages for our staff.
+Dan is a part of a group of businesses working pushing for One Fair Wage nationally through RAISE.
+A local Restaurant Owners Discussion Group has formed as well to provide support and resources to owners seeking to make all of this work for the bottom line as well.
+Dan is also participating with the Work Advisory Committee for the City of Minneapolis where the current efforts are focusing on a Wage Theft ordinance to fill in where the new State ordinance leaves off.

 *State advocacy efforts– Dan and the Butter crew are finding ways to address state legislators to call for adequate, affordable child care, housing, transit, health care as well as access to capital, so that small neighborhood businesses can thrive.
-This year Dan is one of the testifiers for the Paid Family and Medical Leave Act - this could be the year all Minnesotans can imagine access to such a fundamental support for babies and their parents, as well as for those who try to manage chronic medical issues.
+Although the Paid Family and Medical Leave Act did not survive the deal-making at the end of the session, we made great progress and can imagine access to such a fundamental support for babies and their parents, as well as for those who try to manage chronic medical issues.
+How to make it happen - a few changes in the state Senate to shift that balance of power.
+Let’s get to work on electing folks who will pledge to vote yes.

 *National advocacy efforts – we’ve joined a national movement of restaurants to offer a refuge from hate – “Sanctuary Restaurant – A Place at the Table for Everyone”